steakscience/steakscience/_posts/2019-12-07-november-media-journal.md

 Much like *Succession*, *The Politician* straddles the line between drama and dark comedy.
 The show follows Peyton, a high schooler who wants to be president and has planned his life accordingly.

-He surrounds himself with a team of his classmates, who if all goes well, would also end up as senior White House officials or cabinet secretaries.
-But for now, they’re stuck running Peyton’s student government campaign, which they take to an absurd level — conducting polls, writing speeches (“If you elect me, I will fight for you every day”), and squashing scandals before they even happen.
+He surrounds himself with a team of his classmates, who if all goes well, would end up as senior White House officials or cabinet secretaries.
+But for now, they’re stuck running Peyton’s student government campaign, which they take to an absurd level—conducting polls, writing speeches (“If you elect me, I will fight for you every day”), and squashing scandals before they even happen.

-As for Peyton, he has to win this race so he can get into Harvard — specifically Harvard, because half of the six most recent presidents are Harvard alums, and Peyton really really wants to be president.
+As for Peyton, he has to win this race so he can get into Harvard—specifically Harvard, because half of the six most recent presidents are Harvard alums, and Peyton really really wants to be president.

 This show is so so good, and even as it tries to be too much to too many people (it even tries to be a musical!), the show somehow makes it work.
 Worth every minute of your time.